-- to restore or preserve equal access to the University's education program or activity; - to support and protect the safety of the complainant, the respondent, the University's educational environment, and the University community; - to promote the goals of Policy 6.4; - to deter retaliation; and - to preserve the integrity of the investigation and resolution process pursuant to these procedures.
+- to restore or preserve equal access to the University's educational program or activity; - to support and protect the safety of the complainant, the respondent, the University's educational environment, and the University community; - to promote the goals of Policy 6.4; - to deter retaliation; and - to preserve the integrity of the investigation and resolution process pursuant to these procedures.

-Supportive Measures might be in the form of support or restrictions upon one or both parties.
+Supportive Measures might be in the form of support for or restrictions upon one or both parties.
+Restrictions or loss of specified privileges at the University (such as membership on a sports team or in an extracurricular) may not be issued as Supportive Measures.